marcopennekamp/lore/specification/expressions.md

 ### Lists

 Lore supports **lists** as first-class constructs.
-A list is a homogenous, linear collection of an arbitrary number of elements.
+A list is a homogeneous, linear collection of an arbitrary number of elements.
 Lists are *immutable*.
 List types are denoted `[A]`.
 We will eventually differentiate between immutable lists and (mutable) arrays.

 You can **construct** a list by putting comma-separated elements inside square brackets: `[a, b, c]`.
 The empty list is denoted simply `[]`.
 You can **append** to a list with the `:+` operator, which is the native way to expand a list.